Troubling pet poisonings

 The RSPCA (Royal Society for the Prevention of Cruelty to Animals) has been examining this suspicious rise of poisonous threats to our pets and their findings are frightening.
 Even though the RSPCA is based in Australia, they reported on a disturbing case from Pontypridd, South Wales, a few years ago where there was a suspicious trail of meats found littered on a busy street that were laced with deadly poisonous pills.

-Although it’s horrific to imagine someone is intentionally poisoning our pets, sadly it still occurs and the culprit of this particular crime was never caught.
+Although it’s horrific to imagine someone is intentionally poisoning our pets, leading to a rush to the vets in their large dog crate, sadly it still occurs and the culprit of this particular crime was never caught.
 What may be even worse, incidences included in this statistic about an

 For example, across the pond, the ASPCA (American Society for the Prevention of Cruelty to Animals) recently published their “Top Ten Pet Toxins of 2016,” with some surprising entries.
 None of us should be amazed to see items like chocolate, certain types of “people food,” and finally, OTC (over the counter) medications being put as number one on this roster.
 But others may come as a surprise and we should take notice.

 Some other obvious toxins include things like fertiliser and insecticides that we keep tightly contained and out of reach for safety’s sake.
 But what about common plants found both inside and outside of our dwellings?

 There’s a long list of these potentially poisonous growths, even those found delivered from our local florist that can be dangerous or even deadly for pets (and even children).
 Again, while some are obvious like Nightshade for example, others seem less than harmful such as English Ivy or Laurel.
 While we’re keeping ordinary poisonous substances locked away, we should also be protecting our animals from exposure to many suspicious types of greenery.